 This EO acts as a natural bug repellent.
 Pro tip: Add a few drops of Citronella to the outside of your dog’s collar (the side that’s not touching their neck) before you take her outside.
 It can help deter mosquitoes and other pests.
 Avoid using Citronella topically or orally on your pet as it can cause an adverse reaction.

-Here are some essential oils to avoid using on and around your dogs that could potentially be harmful:
+Here are some essential oils to avoid for dogs that could potentially be harmful:

 For questions specific to your pet, we urge you to consult your veterinarian.
 We’d also love to hear from you and answer your questions or give EO advice, so do not hesitate to reach out to us!
 We are available at 1 (866) 493-8159, or you can chat with us via our website.
 Happy essential oil explorations for you and your fur baby!